yuchengs/StaticBTESolver/README.md

 ## Running
 After building, you can find a command line utility called `BTEcmd` under `/build/src`.
-This is the entry point to use `BTESolver` without having to compile and work with APIs.
+This is the entry point to use `StaticBTESolver` without having to compile and work with APIs.

 Several arguments should be provided: